Kilemonn/Duplicate-File-Remover/README.md

 This program will only create a new specified output directory.
 Or if none is provided a directory in the path of the running application called `output`.

+## Installation

+This application can be installed onto the command line with the following command:
+> go install github.com/Kilemonn/Duplicate-File-Remover@latest

 ## Usage

 The only required command line flag values into this program is the input directories, provided by multiple `-i` command line argument values.